Collaboration

 - drop(d): Remove this commit from the final history.

-The Above reference of commit include its content and message, so if you drop
+The above reference of commit includes its content and message, so if you drop a commit, it will remove all code it modifies and its message!

 Summary

-Here are all you want to do for a simple static blog deployment, including a bit of knowledges about git.
-You can refer Git Book if you want!
-Thanks for your reading!
+Here is all you need for a simple static blog deployment, including some git knowledge.
+You can refer to the Git Book if you want to learn more!